Testing, Health and Safety

 How will the use of face coverings be enforced on campus in public areas and in classrooms?

-- Any faculty, staff or student who notices that someone is not using a face covering can call Campus Safety.
+- Faculty, staff or students who notice that someone is not using a face covering can call Campus Safety.
 In addition, reports can be submitted anonymously online.

 - Please keep in mind that it’s possible that someone has an accommodation that does not allow them to wear a face covering or that the person may have simply forgotten it.